ott-jax/ott/docs/tools.rst

 .. module:: ott.tools
 .. currentmodule:: ott.tools

-The tools package contains high level functions that build on outputs produced by core functions.
-They can be used to compute Sinkhorn divergences :cite:`sejourne:19`, instantiate transport matrices, provide differentiable approximations to ranks and quantile functions :cite:`cuturi:19`, etc.
+The ``tools`` package contains high level functions that build on outputs produced by lower-level components in the toolbox, such as :mod:`~ott.solvers`.

+In particular, we provide user-friendly APIs to compute Sinkhorn divergences :cite:`genevay:18,sejourne:19`, sliced-Wasserstein distances :cite:`rabin12`, or provide differentiable approximations to ranks and quantile functions :cite:`cuturi:19`, tools to study Gaussians with the 2-Wasserstein metric :cite:`gelbrich:90,delon:20` etc.

 Segmented Sinkhorn
 ------------------